 The 7G Tronic Plus is the successor of the 7G Tronic transmission.
 It is supposed to help improve the fuel economy and provide smoother shifting.
 It provides zero slip at the torque converter lock-up clutch.
 A new transmission fluid was developed for the 7G Tronic Plus.
 1

-The 7G Tronic Plus is able to work with Mercedes-Benz models equipped with the start-stop engines.
+The 7G Tronic Plus can work with Mercedes-Benz models equipped with start-stop engines.
 7G Tronic was not able to support this feature.

 7G Tronic Plus provides a better and quicker response from the gas pedal position and movement.